common-workflow-language/common-workflow-language/doc/cli-description-languages-comparison.md

 ### Parameter level

-**Important remark** The structure of the CTD file is slightly different, because it explicitely allows the definition of "sub-tools" through a nested structure of NODE/ITEM elements.
+**Important remark** The structure of the CTD file is slightly different, because it explicitly allows the definition of "sub-tools" through a nested structure of NODE/ITEM elements.
 A node is a subgroup of parameters, and ITEM is a parameter.
 Therefore, to focus on Parameter-level information, we consider only the ITEM element here for parameter description in CTD.

 |Galaxy information   |Optional   |CTD information   |Optional  |CWL information   |Optional   |